rampantdev/100-days-of-code/log.md

 ### Day xx July 3, 2017 - SQLITE
 #C
 Started working on a C app to use the sqlite library.
 Haven't gotten too far.

+### Day xx July 4, 2017 - SQLITE - more!
+#C
+Troubleshot some erorrs - couldn't get gcc -l sqlite3 to work.
+Discovered I was missing sqlite3-dev package.
+After that was able to compile an app do make a sqlite table and then insert data into it.